hetmankp/mcmerge/README.md

 - Fixed exception with very wide valley/river values
 - Instead of exposed stone being transformed to dirt, the whole top layer is now shifted down; new switch controlling depth of this layer added
 - Added win32 executable

+### v0.3
+- Random river weaving so rivers along straight segments don't look so artificial
+- The SciPy library is no longer optional (for anyone using the script version)